brodieG/alike/NOTES.md

 ### Rf_identical

 not entirely sure what the "default" flag is for `identical`, seems to be 16 by the convention that all the flags that are TRUE get set to zero, but very confusing why `ignore.environment` basically is the opposite of all the others.
 Otherwise it would have made sense to have the default flag be 0  NEED TO TEST CLOSURE COMPARISON!!

+## `alike` Arguments

+TBD how many arguments we want to pile up.
+Here are some to discuss:

+1. match.call.env = .GlobalEnv
+2. lang.match = fast or slow?

+Actually, could combine match.fun.env to be either an environment or NULL, and if NULL don't do the match!